intake/intake/docs/source/glossary.rst

         automatically.
 Packages can be created locally, or can be found on `anaconda.org`_ or other package repositories.

+    Container
+        one of a small number of internal data formats, each :term:`Driver` outputs its data in one of these.
+The containers correspond to familiar data structures for end-analysis, such as list-of-dicts, Numpy nd-array or Pandas data-frame.

     Data-set
         a specific collection of data.
 The type of data (tabular, multi-dimensional or something else) and the format (file type, data service type) are all attributes of the data-set.
 In addition, in the context of Intake,